Web addresses: motivate-biodiversity.eu

 - Interview transcripts

-· Spatial pixel data consists of georeferenced .tiff or .Rdata-files which can be read and viewed with ArcGIS, and QGIS or R.
+· Spatial pixel data consists of georeferenced .tiff or .Rdata-files which can be read and viewed with ArcGIS, QGIS or R.

 - raw climatic data